Spacing of the Feet for Different Starting Positions

 Basic Set-up

-As with the other starting scenarios, the athlete is to be poised to react well and to use the glutes for the push off.
+As with the other starting scenarios, the athlete is to have the joints adequately loaded and be poised to react well and to primarily use the glutes for the push off.
 The block pedals present an angled platform.
 The objective is to adequately load the legs against the blocks while getting in position to launch up the track at a good trajectory.
-A common mistake is to not adequately load and position, and then need to noticeably drop the hips just before or after the gun in order to recruit the glutes for a push off at a good trajectory.
+A common mistake is to not adequately load and position and then need to noticeably drop the hips just before or after the gun in order to recruit the glutes for a push off at a good trajectory.
 This is one aspect that can be addressed to some degree while doing starts without blocks, as the positioning while being poised to explode into the race can minimize the dropping of the hips.
-With blocks this positioning can result in a feeling of the heels sinking toward the block pedals.
+With blocks, good positioning can result in a feeling of the heels sinking toward the block pedals while poised to launch.
 Having said that there still should be an effective stretch-reflex dynamic during the pushing off into the race.
 Stretch-reflex is explained in the first minute of this video.

-When using blocks, in my mind it takes practice to achieve the level of naturalness during the coordination of the positions and balancing that set up good reactions and explosive responses, ie; actions of the quick-side and power-side that I've alluded to earlier.
 Despite the starting blocks allowing more of a launch into the race, in my mind, being overly concerned with the legs loading against the blocks can prove to be ineffective.
 On the other hand, not adequately loading the legs against the blocks, often results in the athlete doing some form of stepping out of the blocks or a noticeable hip drop before or after the gun to apply force.
 In addition, if when loading into the blocks the rear leg becomes straight or almost straight, I suggest moving the rear pedal forward some so that there is adequate bend in the rear leg.
-If you're able to locate blocks where the pedals adjust down below 45 degrees, you may have success having the front pedal at a slightly lower angle than the rear pedal.
-FYI - When not using blocks the sole of the front foot is typically closer to the ground than the rear foot.

-The athlete should be able to execute the same skills described above in the Set Position and Weight Distribution section above in order to be poised to react well and to start explosively, the difference being that loading back against the blocks is now a part of the skill.
-In addition, part of adequately loading should include avoiding a noticeable flexion in the elbows and legs when in the "set" position, so that the eccentric loading (tension) will assist leg muscles in their concentric efforts during block clearance.
+The athlete should be able to execute the same skills described above in the Set Position and Weight Distribution section above in order to be poised to react well and to start explosively.
+With the angled pedals, however, trying to achieve the effective total body lean I've previously described, along with the legs loading against the pedals, can create a lot of weight on the hands as well as a feeling of being ready to fall on the face and/or head.
+The weight should be shared between the hands and the feet, without too much weight being on the hands.
+Part of adequately loading should also include avoiding a noticeable flexion in the elbows and legs when in the "set" position, so that the eccentric loading (tension) will assist leg muscles in their concentric efforts during block clearance.
+This is a fundamental aspect of effective starting that can be honed during starts without blocks and then progressing to having the block pedals at low angles before raising the angles.
 Once again, in order to center the weight over toward the power side, more pressure will be felt in the hand on the other side.

 Below I explain some important things that should be accomplished during all starts.
 I probably need to do a blog that just focuses on the start from the blocks that include more details of the step-by-step process that is to result in maximizing effectiveness out of the blocks.